Value-Function-based Sequential Minimization for Bi-level Optimization

 \subsection{Value-Function-based Single-level Reformulation}

-Our BVFSM designs a sequence of single-level unconstrained minimization problems to approximate the original problem through a value-function-based reformulation.
+BVFSM designs a sequence of single-level unconstrained minimization problems to approximate the original problem through a value-function-based reformulation.
 We first present this procedure under the optimistic BLO case.

 Recall the original optimistic BLO in Eq.~\eqref{eq:OBO} has been transformed into Eq.~\eqref{eq:minvarphi}, and we hope to compute $G(\x)$ in Eq.~\eqref{eq:requ}.
 Note that the difficulty of computing $\frac{\partial\varphi(\x)}{\partial \x}$ comes from the ill-condition of $\varphi(\x)$, owing to the nested structure of the bi-level sub-problem for solving $\varphi(\x)$.
-Hence, we hope to transform it into a single-level problem, and introduce the value-function of the LL problem $f^*(\x) := \min_{\y} f(\x,\y) $.
+Hence, we introduce the value-function of the LL problem $f^*(\x) := \min_{\y} f(\x,\y) $ to transform it into a single-level problem.
 Then the problem can be reformulated as

-However, the inequality constraint $f(\x,\y) \leq f^*(\x)$ is still ill-posed, because it does not satisfy any standard regularity condition, and $f^*(\x)$ is non-smooth.
-In dealing with such difficulty, we approximate the value-function $f^*(\x)$ with a regularization term:
+However, the inequality constraint $f(\x,\y) \leq f^*(\x)$ is still ill-posed, because it does not satisfy any standard regularity condition and $f^*(\x)$ is non-smooth.
+In dealing with such difficulty, we approximate $f^*(\x)$ with regularization: